thesambayo/blog/src/data/blog/golang-cross-origin-protection.md

 ---

-_Have you migrated to `CrossOriginProtection` yet?
+Have you migrated to `CrossOriginProtection` yet?
 What's your experience with CSRF protection in Go?
-Let me know in the comments or reach out on [Twitter/X]!_
+Reach out on [Twitter/X](https://twitter.com/thesambayo)